-We call our approach Visual Design Thinking, and make use of its systems and toolsets throughout our undertakings to realize and extend brand and identity as well as audience, and to enhance visibility and attachable appearances.
+We call our approach Visual Design Thinking, and make use of its systems and toolsets to realize and extend both brand and audience, and to enhance visibility and attachable appearances.

 Visualization provides clarity in understanding issues as well as shared goals and ideas.
 Design Thinking gives structure to the exploration of the problem-space and the development of potential solutions.
 We use design thinking to provide the structure and method for the solution while the visual systems are the tools to make the method and delivery coherent and effective.

 Design thinking is a methodology for problem solving.
 Think of it as a constellation of iterative steps and best practices rather than a specific process.
 Most of these approaches share the same basic activities:

 - frame the opportunities, needs, or problems